michaelfaulkner/xy-type-models/README.md

 ### Figures 2b-c

+1. Complete Figures 3a-c (as their analysed data is used in this figure).
-1. Run each configuration file in [`config_files/twist_figs`]( config_files/twist_figs) via the command `python run.py config_files/twist_figs/4x4_low_temp_all.txt`,
+2. Run each configuration file in [`config_files/twist_figs`]( config_files/twist_figs) via the command `python run.py config_files/twist_figs/4x4_low_temp_all.txt`,
  etc.

-2. Once all simulations are complete, run the relevant sample-analysis script via the command `python sample_analysis/make_twist_figs.py`.
+3. Once all simulations are complete, run the relevant sample-analysis script via the command `python sample_analysis/make_twist_figs.py`.

-Simulations for figures 2f-g require around 4TB of scratch space.
+Simulations for Figures 2b-c require approximately 3.6TB of scratch space.

 ### Figures 3a-c